All Products

 2. In the upper-left corner of the page, select the region where the cluster is located.

-3. On the Clusters page, click the Enterprise Edition Clusters tab, and then click the ID of the cluster.
+3. On the Clusters page, click the Enterprise Edition Clusters tab, and then click the cluster ID.

-4. In the navigation pane on the left, click Parameter Management.
+4. In the left navigation pane, click Parameter Management.

 5. In the Parameter Value column, click the edit icon 参数编辑按钮.
-Enter a new value within the specified range, and then click OK.
+Enter a value within the specified range, then click OK.

-6. After you modify the parameters, click Submit Parameters in the upper-right corner of the page.
+6. After modifying parameters, click Submit Parameters in the upper-right corner.

-7. In the Save Settings dialog box, review the changes to the parameter values.
-Then, enter a reason for the change and click OK.
+7. In the Save Settings dialog box, review the changes, enter a reason for the change, and click OK.

 Important

-If any submitted parameters require a restart to take effect, ClickHouse automatically restarts the cluster.
-Confirm that a cluster restart will not affect your services.
+If any submitted parameters require a restart, ClickHouse restarts the cluster automatically.
+Confirm that a restart will not affect your services before proceeding.

-After you submit the parameters, the system automatically validates the parameter values.
-If a parameter value is invalid, an Error message appears.
-If the ErrorCode is 102, the value is invalid.
-Return to the previous step, enter a value that is within the specified Input Range, and submit the parameters again.
+After submission, the system validates all parameter values.
+If a value is invalid, an Error message appears.
+If the ErrorCode is 102, the value is out of range — return to the previous step, enter a value within the Input Range, and submit again.

 Community Edition